 What is the SSAT?

 The SSAT, or the Secondary School Admissions Test, is a test administered by the Enrollment Management Association that students in grades 3 to 11 take to gain admission to private schools.
 It’s administered at three levels: elementary, for students in grades 3 to 4; middle, for students in grades 5 to 7; and upper, for students in grades 8 to 11.
 Students take the test that corresponds to their current grade, not the grade to which they’ll be applying.
+While the standard is paper-based, the SSAT offers proctored computer tests both at a center or at home for the middle and upper grades.
+Please keep in mind that these options might not be offered to everyone, be sure to check requirements and availability on the official website.

 How does the SSAT compare to the PSAT and SAT?